strata-mvc/strata/guidebook/1.0/digging-in/models/10-custom-post-type-queries.md

         return $this->orderby("menu_order");
     }
 }
-?>

 {% endhighlight %}

-You can call this query from your controllers by accessing the repository using `repo()`:
+You can call this query from your controllers by accessing the model repository using `repo()` :

 {% highlight php linenos %}
 <?php